DateDocta/DatingGame/README.md

 If you do this, index 0 to (N-1) will be all the first N scores index at (N + 2) will be the score.
-Index (N + 5) will be the first index of the next Candidate.
+Index (N + 5) will be the index of the first weight of the next Candidate.
 You can check the matchMakerClient in function *parseMultipleCandidates* to see how I do this.

 ##### All middle turns